Happy Friday, everyone!

 “Don’t be angry,” she said again.
 “I was just worried, that’s all.
 So I did a bit of research.
 And I’ve found that big cash prize winners – from radio competitions mostly, I don’t know why.
 Something to do with the facelessness or suddenness.
 But anyway.
 Radio prize winners can sometimes go…a little weird.”

 Dan felt heat flood his face.

 “I don’t mean you’re weird,” Lucy said, blushing herself.
 “It’s just…it seems these winners sometimes spend their money, clear debts, buy houses, or cars, sort their lives out and then just…vanish.”

 “Yeah, I don’t know how or why.
 The articles aren’t clear.
-The winners just seem to abandon their new and perfect lives and run away into nothing.
+But they just seem to abandon their new lives and run away.
+Disappear.
 The psychologist I read said it’s something to do with feeling uncomfortable with their good luck, like it doesn’t feel earned…people feel the need to redress the balance.”